laoyigrace/subject/doc/source/statuses.rst

 Subject Statuses
 ==============

-Images in Glance can be in one the following statuses:
+Subjects in Glance can be in one the following statuses:

 * ``queued``